Comcast’s E911 works the same as 911.

 If you have Enhanced 911 (E911), when you dial 911 your telephone number and location are automatically sent to the 911 operator during the call.

 A power outage in either the network or in your home could affect your ability to dial 911.
 A battery backup can be installed in your XFINITY Voice modem to provide additional hours of service during a power outage.
 Visit Purchase a Battery for Your XFINITY Voice Phone Modem for more information on purchasing a battery.
-(Backup batteries are not available for purchase from Comcast by Unlimited Select customers.)
+(Backup batteries are not available for purchase from Comcast by Unlimited Select and Local Select customers.)

-(Click here for more information on your battery backup, or click here for information on how to stay connected during a storm.)
+(Read Battery Help for more information on your battery backup, or read Stay Connected Through Storms for information on how to stay connected during a storm.)